-Universally known as a timeless, style staple that is versatile and gender friendly serving both fashion and function, is a description of the bomber jacket we all know about.
+Universally known as a timeless, style staple that is versatile and gender-friendly serving both fashion and function, is a description of the men’s bomber jacket we all know about.

 Does that sound familiar?
 Or something you can relate to?
-Having an awesome bomber jacket and agreeing to its versatility, yet not actually knowing how to get the best use of it.
+Having the best of the best bomber jackets and agreeing to their versatility, yet not actually knowing how to get the best use of it.
 Least of all styling it in different ways.

 Bomber Jacket Fit- Getting it Right